← Back to Publications

 IV.
 Recommendations

-Existing water rights legislation and allocation policy have been first-come, first-served, rather than priority-based, have been tied to water overallocation, and have been restricted by land ownership.
+Existing water rights legislation and allocation policy have been first-come, first-served, tied to water overallocation, and restricted by land ownership.
 These limitations contribute to continued unsustainable water use, legal ambiguity, and regional inequity.

-Water markets, which have historically been the dominant system for water distribution, should serve as a secondary mechanism for water allocation, as expanding water markets can exacerbate inequity through outbidding by wealthier districts or harm ecosystems if environmental flows are not protected.
 Proper safeguards should be implemented, including total allocation caps, minimum instream flow requirements to mitigate potential environmental damage, and emergency wildfire allotments for at-risk communities.
-Water allocation legislation should be revised to mandate honest reporting of water use, and explicitly set aside allocations for rights holders in regions of greater environmental risk (wildfire risk).
+Water allocation legislation should be revised to mandate honest reporting of water use, and explicitly set aside allocations for rights holders in regions of greater environmental risk.

 V. Conclusion